 A big part of this walk was along the Dizengoff street.
 Who was Dizengoff?
-We will touch this topic later.
+We will touch on this topic later.

 Map of the area:

-We’ve parked not far from Sarona and started walking toward Rabin Square.
+We have parked not far from Sarona and started walking toward Rabin Square.

 In recent years, the number of electric bicycles in Israel increased drastically (for better and for worse).
 The infrastructure is still lacking, but the number of routes for cyclists is continuously increasing.